Isolation for Students

 If you test positive for COVID-19

-Some other tips to keep in mind while you're isolating:
+Some other tips to keep in mind while you're sick:

-• Stay away from others: With the exception of retrieving meals from where you are instructed to, or receiving medical care, stay in your bedroom and away from other people.
+• Stay away from others: To the extent possible, stay in your bedroom and away from other people.

 • Seek prompt medical attention if you develop symptoms or symptoms worsen (e.g., difficulty breathing).